novillo-cs/apcsa_material/classwork/01_15_console_game/directions.md

 ### Let's start

 * Use the provided code for the Adventurer superclass.
 You may modify it as needed to better fit your game.
 * Implement one subclass of Adventurer and test it using a driver program.
 You must implement all required abstract methods.
-You may use the provided Warrior class as inspiration.
+You may use the provided MyWarrior class as inspiration.
-* In the driver, the player should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new Warrior("Bob", 10);).
+* In the driver, the player should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new MyWarrior("Bob", 10);).
 * Your player has some HP (health points) values at the beginning of the game.
 * Your attack/support/special methods return Strings because you want the option of printing the text of what happened.